nicolasgil95/Lab2Rob22.1/README.md

 Then, there are the definitions of the functions used, one to communicate and send messages to the command service, the second and third ones aren't used as they are the required to connect to the topic and get the current position, but, sadly, we didn't manage to used that current position.
 Finally, there are two functions to move between joints.

+The service message function receives degrees angles and convert them to bits so the message understands them.
+Thats done by getting the desired angle, add 135 to it, and divide into the resolution of movement.

 <a href="https://ibb.co/nQc3zSL"><img src="https://i.ibb.co/c2FbDdr/Func.png" alt="Func" border="0"></a>

 In the main you'll find the call for the functions.
 Also there is a part of the code that will give each motor a torque value so the robot won't move very aggresive.